sg893052/sonic-buildimage/base/primary_encryption_key_infra/Primary encryption key feature HLD.md

 2) new-primary-encryption-key - Used in when configuring or updating a primary encryption key.
 3) override - Used when user wants to override and fallback to the default key unconditionally.
 Note that no passwords are re-encrypted and this is generally used as a fallback/recovery mechanism when the PEKI is in a un-recoverable state.
 Use this with caution as the application passwords configured earlier will be rendered useless post an override.
 They must be reconfigured post the override operation.

-**Configure a primary encryption key: **
+**Configure a primary encryption key:**

-current-primary-encryption-key = null
-new-primary-encryption-key = New passphrase override = false
+current-primary-encryption-key = null, new-primary-encryption-key = New passphrase, override = false

 **REQUEST:**